 Soil Micromorphology ARCH 428 (5)

 Microscopic examination of natural soils and sediments, and archaeological materials, features and deposits (e.g. ceramics, bricks, hearths and ashes).
 The techniques are used as a means to interpret 1) the local or regional history of Quaternary landscapes that entails sedimentation and soil formation; and 2) the mechanisms of archaeological site formation.
-Prerequisite: ARCH 388 (previously ARCH 438) or GEOG 317 or GEOG 318.
+Prerequisite: ARCH 285 or a minimum of 24 units from any program.
 Students with credit for ARCH 367 STT: Soil Micromorphology may not take this course for further credit.